Inception-framework/debugger/README.md

 If we press the push-button and do not release it yet, the LEDs display `0001`, the new value of the incremented CNT.
 If we release the button the LEDs still display `0001` because when CNT=1 their are driven by...
 CNT.
 Press and release the button once more and check that the LEDs display `0010`, the current value of ARCNT.
 Continue exploring the 16 possible values of CNT and check that the LEDs display what they should.

-## <a name="MountSDCard"></a>Mount the SD card
+## <a name="MountSDCard"></a>Mount the MicroSD card

-By default the SD card is not mounted but it can be.
+By default the MicroSD card is not mounted but it can be.
 This is a convenient way to import / export data or even custom applications to / from the host PC (of course, a network interface is even better).
-Simply add files to the SD card from the host PC and they will show up on the Zybo once the SD card is mounted.
-Conversely, if you store a file on the mounted SD card from the Zybo, properly unmount the card, remove it from its slot and mount it to your host PC, you will be able to transfer the file to the host PC.
+Simply add files to the MicroSD card from the host PC and they will show up on the Zybo once the MicroSD card is mounted.
+Conversely, if you store a file on the mounted MicroSD card from the Zybo, properly unmount the card, remove it from its slot and mount it to your host PC, you will be able to transfer the file to the host PC.

     # mount /dev/mmcblk0p1 /mnt
     # ls /mnt